 Capital gains tax (CGT) for carers

-Normally, when a person sells or disposes of their only or main residence, they get relief from capital gains tax on any resulting gain – private residence relief (PRR).
+When a person sells or disposes of their only or main residence, they may get relief from capital gains tax on any resulting gain – private residence relief (PRR).
 However, if part of the residence has been used for business purposes, relief is restricted on that part.
-We explain further below.
+We explain below what this means for carers.

-Accordingly, both foster carers and shared lives carers can now qualify for full PRR when they come to sell their residences in which they have looked after the children or adults in their care, provided that they satisfy the other conditions for the relief.
+Accordingly, both foster carers and shared lives carers may now qualify for full PRR when they come to sell their residences in which they have looked after the children or adults in their care, provided that they satisfy the other conditions for the relief.